openhwgroup/core-v-xif/README.md

 ## Configuration

-The project is configured using the pyproject.toml file.
-Its values are input to docs/conf.py for building the documentation.
+The project is configured using the [pyproject.toml](./pyproject.toml) file.
+Its values are input to [docs/source/conf.py](./docs/source/conf.py) for building the documentation.

 When updating the project, it should be ensured that the configuration is up to date.
 In particular, version and copyright should be checked.

 The specification uses semantic versioning (see [https://semver.org/](https://semver.org/)).

 ## Documentation